vimis22/Boston-Transport-Department/README.md

 - Then execute `uv run tools/create-schemas.py`

 ## Check the streamer pod in kubernetes
+To check the streamer pod in kubernetes, you can use the following command:
+- `kubectl get pods -n bigdata`

+To check the logs of the streamer pod, you can use the following command:
+- `kubectl logs -n bigdata streamer-<pod-name>`

+Note, that the streamer must run before the kafka topics are created, and before the kafka connect HDFS sink is able to write to the HDFS cluster.

 ## Connect VSCode to jupyter kernel
 1. Open a notebook and click on the kernel icon in the top right corner.